remram44/taguette/CONTRIBUTING.md

 # Resolving Merge Conflicts

-Depending on the order that merge requests get processed, your MR may result in a conflict and become un-mergable.
+Depending on the order that merge requests get processed, your MR may result in a conflict and become un-mergeable.
 To correct this, do the following from the command line:

 Switch to your branch: `git checkout my-feature-branch-name` Pull in the latest upstream changes: `git pull upstream master`